mastachiii/tuna/README.md

-# tuna
+# Tuna
-a book recommendation list for everyone
+A book recommendation list that everyone can contribute to